rayanxn/Flow/README.md

 ## About

 Flow is a project management app for small product teams.
 Projects, sprints, issues, and analytics, all in one app.
-I built it because I wanted something lighter than Jira without giving up on real structure.

 ## A tour

 ### Dashboard